SuperOfficeDocs/superoffice-docs/docs/api/custom-fields/entity/set-udef-listitem-value.md

 ---
 title: Set user-defined list item value
 uid: set_udef_listitem_value_entity
-description: How to set a user-defined list item on a Udef field using entities
+description: How to set a user-defined list item on a Udef field using entities.
-author: {github-id}
+author: Tony Yates
-so.date:
+so.date: 11.05.2021
-keywords: udefhelper
-so.topic: howto
+keywords: udef, user-defined field, custom field, API, UdefHelper, ListTableId, TaskRows, GetFromCustomSearch so.topic: howto
 # so.envir:
 # so.client: